There is guidance in England and Wales on staying safe and protecting others in greenspaces

 STAY ALERT.
 CONTROL THE VIRUS.
 SAVE LIVES https://www.gov.uk/coronavirus

 For at least 5,000 years people, including drovers, traders and invaders, have walked or ridden The Ridgeway.
 It really is a walk through history.
 Explore the history of The Ridgeway for three days, a week or even longer.
-Find inspiration for your walking adventure using our suggested itineraries, or select one of our bookable itineraries which are highlighted with a star.
+Find inspiration for your walking, cycling or horse riding adventure using our suggested itineraries, or select one of our bookable itineraries which are highlighted with a star.

 Ideas for great days out and updates on Ridgeway Riding Route project